Panasonic EZ1000 claims to be the first 'HDR-capable' OLED TV

 Related: OLED vs LED

-As for the new 4K Blu-ray players: Panasonic has unveiled three models, the DMP-UB400, DMP-UB310 and DMP-UB300.
+As for the new 4K Blu-ray players, Panasonic has unveiled three models: the DMP-UB400, DMP-UB310 and DMP-UB300.
 These are step down models following the top-end DMP-UB900 and the mid-level DMP-UB700.

 All three models share the video processing of the step-up models.
 Features include Panasonic’s HCX processor, 4K direct chroma upscaling and 4K 60p/50p output.
 All three models are compatible with 3D Blu-ray discs too.